CharlieDigital/vue3-pinia-quasar-ts/README.md

 Whereas in the React world, one might have to choose between Redux or Mobx (or Jotai or Zustand or [Valtio](https://betterprogramming.pub/magical-experiments-in-react-state-with-valtio-2b40cf159120)) and live with the compromises of one or the other, I kind of appreciate the fact that Pinia simply got lifted up to Vuex 5 instead of forking and creating two different, fragmented practices for state management.
 These core functions of building front-end applications should "just work".

+Many of the improvements in Evan's talk have made working with Vue much, *much* more streamlined in my opinion and this starter template pulls them all together!

 ## Usage

 ```